TitouanT/Elementary/README.md

 # Elementary
-Here i share some script i made for elementaryOS.
+Here i share some script I made for elementaryOS.

 To use the scirpt of that folder you have to add them into the bin folder of your home ( maybe you have to create it ).